szhan/rhododb/README.md

 Methods:

 References:
 Zhan SH, Shi CC, and Liu SL.
-Reappraising phylogenetic plastid markers of the red algae in the genomic era.
-In submission.
+Reappraising plastid markers of the red algae for phylogenetic community ecology in the genomic era.
+In revision.